 There’s a range of outdoor activities on offer in the North of the city at Woodmill Outdoor Activity Centre.
 Activities include archery, climbing, canoeing and kayaking.
 Water activities take place either on a lake or on the River Itchen and there are conditions to suit all abilities.

 Isle of Wight

 You can take a ferry from Southampton across the Solent to the Isle of Wight.
-The journey takes less than an hour and there are loads of family-friendly things to do on the island.
+You can travel either as a pedestrian or with your vehicle.
+The journey takes less than an hour and there are many family-friendly things to do on the island.
 Highlights include the award-winning beaches, Queen Victoria’s Osborne House, and fossil hunting.

 The edge of the New Forest is just five miles west of Southampton.
 The New Forest is a primeval oak wood which was used by William the Conqueror as a hunting ground.
 Today there are shaggy New Forest ponies living in the woodland as well as fallow deer and it’s a lovely area for walking and cycling.
 The New Forest is home to some popular family attractions including Peppa Pig World at Paultons Family Theme Park, the New Forest Wildlife Park and Beaulieu’s National Motor Museum.

-Have you been to Southampton with your kids?
+Have you been to Southampton, or do you live there?
 Do you have any recommendations to add?